 - The Alleged Car: All this arc's problems are caused by a stuck button and broken spring.
 As the show reveals later, this module was a museum piece when the Doctor was still a young man.

-- Incidentally, on the DVDs it turns out that nobody is sure who actually wrote it.
+- Billions of Buttons: The console's (as iconic to Doctor Who as the blue police box) caused the actors to start labeling them.◊Incidentally, on the DVDs it turns out that nobody is sure who actually wrote it.
 Carole Ann Ford suggests it may have been her and Hartnell during rehearsal, but she isn't sure.

-- Character Development: This episode is a major stepping stone in having the Doctor's personality be more like what we know today rather than the Jerkassery seen previously.
+- This episode is a major stepping stone in having the Doctor's personality be more like what we know today rather than the Jerkass seen previously.